Diagnosis

 Mentally, I calculate how long it will take to finish this cancer incident and move on to what’s next.
 “I’m supposed to give a talk in about an hour,” I say.
 I should go, I think.
 Or maybe I shouldn’t.
 “I'm not sure what to do.”

 She hesitates.
-Looks at me the way a parent might regard a child cradling his dead pet.
+Looks at me the way a parent might regard a child cradling her dead pet.
 “If you want to give the talk, you can…but you might just want to go home and be with your family.”
 Her face is tender.
 I gather, from her expression, that I should not give the talk.
 I'm thankful for her guidance, for what she has said and left unsaid.

-I organize a list of tasks in my head: call to cancel tonight; tell Adam; call Mom and Dad.
+I organize a list of tasks in my head: cancel tonight; tell Adam; call Mom and Dad.
 The first call seems manageable but uncomfortable.
 The other two, impossible.
 Dr. Lars sits patiently.
 “Do you think…would you mind talking to Adam?”
 She’s his internist too.

 “Of course,” she says.
 I dial my cell phone and look down as it rings.
 I don’t know what I’ll say.
 Before I can rehearse the words, he answers.